Houda-EL-BACHRI/R_Rshinny/Readme.txt

-Veuillez trouver ci-joint le une application du modéle de Random forest sur le data "Iris",
+Please find attached an application of the Random forest model on the "Iris" data,

-ainsi que la création d'une API en utilisant shinny
+as well as creating an API using shinny